espocrm/documentation/docs/extensions/project-management/projects.md

 When a new Task is added to a Group, it is placed either at the top or the bottom depending on the parameter Group's parameter *New Task Placement*.

-It's possible to reorder groups on the Plan view.

 ## Plan view

 Here, you can see Tasks in Groups.
 You can add new Groups, remove Groups, and reorder Groups.
 Here, you can also create, edit, and remove Tasks.